Does this test have other names?

-Bicarbonate, also known as HCO3, is a byproduct of your body's metabolism.
-Your blood
+Bicarbonate is also known as HCO3.
+It's a byproduct of your body's metabolism.
+Your

-brings bicarbonate to your lungs, and then it is exhaled as carbon dioxide.
-Your kidneys
+blood brings bicarbonate to your lungs, and then it is exhaled as carbon dioxide.

-also help regulate bicarbonate.
-Bicarbonate is excreted and reabsorbed by your kidneys.
+Your kidneys also help regulate bicarbonate.
+Bicarbonate is excreted and reabsorbed

+by your kidneys.
 This regulates your body's pH, or acid balance.
-Bicarbonate also works with sodium,
+Bicarbonate also

-potassium, and chloride.
+works with sodium, potassium, and chloride.
 These substances are called electrolytes.
-These are often

 This test is often part of a comprehensive series of blood tests to check for certain